Tier 2 Visa Duration: How long can I stay in the UK on a Tier 2?

 It is not uncommon for people to switch visas to one that is more suitable, or in the case of the Tier 2 General Visa, switch due to a change in circumstances, such as the loss of a job or their Sponsor Licence holder losing their eligibility to offer Certificates of Sponsorship.
 If this has affected you then please get in touch and we'll be happy to discuss your options.

 Where can I go for more help?
 If you need help with your Tier 2 General Visa query then please get in touch.
-Our expert team can help you with your immigration query and give you the advice that you need.
+Our team of expereinced immigration solicitors can help you with your immigration query and give you the advice that you need.
 We can also help you when it comes to dealing with your employer, and offer you all the assistance that you need in order to remain compliant.
 Call today for a free, no-obligation consultation with a member of our expert team.